IRTF-PEARG/draft-safe-internet-measurement/README.md

-# Guidelines for Performing Safe Measurement on the internet
+# Guidelines for Performing Safe Measurement on the Internet

 This is an Internet-Draft adopted by the [PEARG](https://pearg.org) group at the [IRTF](https://irtf.org).